Steady Rise in Enrollment at Vocational Schools and Apprenticeship Programs

 Japan Follows the US as More Young People Choose Skilled Trades

-With the spread of artificial intelligence (AI) technology raising concerns over job security in white-collar roles, more members of Generation Z in the United States are choosing skilled trades such as electrical work, plumbing, and welding instead of attending college.
+As the spread of artificial intelligence (AI) technology raises concerns about white-collar job security, more members of Generation Z in the United States are choosing skilled trades such as electrical work, plumbing, and welding instead of attending college.

 The photo is not related to the specific content of the article.
 Pixabay